 Asa Keisar is also the initiator and founder of the Vegan Kosher Certification which is the only one of its kind, combining Kashrut and Veganism in one stamp.
 Vegan Kosher was established in order to make tens of thousands of Vegan Kosher items accessible to Vegan consumers.

 He states that the origin of veganism is the Torah, and that it is a Torah ideal.
 He explains that although eating meat is permitted, not everything permitted in the Torah should necessarily be done.
-That the Torah permits eating meat only as a concession, in the same way it permits owning slaves or having relations with a woman against her will during a time of war.
+That the Torah permits eating meat only as a concession, in the same way it permits a couple of other cases where man’s evil nature and previous generations’ customs were too hard to fight against.

-His ten minute lecture, Religious Veganism, discussing what the Torah, Talmud and scholars have to say about meat consumption has been viewed on YouTube by over half a million Israelis.
+His ten minute lecture, Religious Veganism, discussing what the Torah, Talmud and scholars have to say about meat consumption has been viewed on YouTube by over six million Israelis.

 In 2017 the President of Israel commended him, saying; “You are doing groundbreaking work, nothing less than a true revolution.
 I am hopeful more and more people will join your righteous journey so that Israel will become a light among the nations regarding it’s compassionate treatment of animals.”